Preparations before Moving Files from Dropbox to Box

 3. Think over which method you want to use to get your files organized in Box before actually moving files from Dropbox to Box.

-Now, here we will show you how to transfer files from Dropbox to Box with two methods.
+Now, here we will show you how to transfer files from Dropbox to Box with 3 methods.

-Note: If you download a folder from Dropbox official website, then it will be in .zip format.
+Note: If you download a folder from Dropbox's official website, then it will be in .zip format.
 Before uploading the folder to your Box account, you need to unzip it first.

-Following above steps, you can achieve Dropbox and Box migration easily.
-But if the data size is very large, then it will take times to complete and the most important one is that you cannot close the page until the process ends.
+Following the above steps, you can achieve Dropbox and Box migration easily.
+But if the data size is very large, then it will take time to complete and the most important one is that you cannot close the page until the process ends.

 So, is there any way that can bypass this problem?
 Sure, we will introduce a new way to help you transfer from Dropbox to Box with MultCloud.

-Solution 2: Transfer Files from Dropbox to Box with MultCloud
+Method 2.
+Transfer Files from Dropbox to Box without Downloading

 Unlike downloading and uploading operations, MultCloud allows you to transfer between Dropbox and Box from one platform without opening several windows at the same time.
-This method can save you a lot of time because you do not need to download content from Dropbox first and then upload to Box and all works are done in one page with MultCloud website opening.
+This method can save you a lot of time because you do not need to download content from Dropbox first and then upload it to Box and all work is done on one page with the MultCloud website opening.

 Why Choose MultCloud?

-- It's free of charge and it have a clear and easy to operate interface.
+- It's free of charge and it has a clear and easy-to-operate interface.

 - It's a web-based app, which won't ask you to install any application on your PC, which would save your local space.

-- It supports transfer files across clouds directly without downloading and uploading.
+- It supports transferring files across clouds directly without downloading and uploading.

-- It supports transfer large data in one go.
+- It supports transferring large data in one go.

-- It attaches great importance to the data security, which won't save any account and password of your clouds.
+- It attaches great importance to data security, which won't save any account and password of your cloud.

 Since MultCloud is easy to understand and use, you can follow the instructions below to learn how it works.

 Step 1.
-Access MultCloud page and sign up an account.
-You need to enter your preferred email, username and password, then click the "Create Account" button.
+Access the MultCloud page and sign up for an account.
+You need to enter your preferred email and password, then click the "Create Account" button.

 Step 2.
-After you have activated your account through your mailbox, sign in your account.
-Click "Add Cloud”, follow the instructions to grant MultCloud accessing to the account you are connecting to.
-Then add Box account in the same way.
+After you have activated your account through your mailbox, sign in to your account.
+Click "Add Cloud", and follow the instructions to grant MultCloud access to the account you are connecting to.
+Then add the Box account in the same way.

 Step 3.
 After you have finished Box and Dropbox integration to MultCloud, you can start the transferring process.
-Open your Dropbox account, select files that need to migrate from Dropbox to Box account, right-click blank area, then select “Copy to" feature so you can select Box as the destination from the pop-up window.
+Open your Dropbox account, select files that need to be migrated from Dropbox to the Box account, right-click the blank area, then select the "Copy to" feature so you can select Box as the destination from the pop-up window.

-- If there are too many files that need to transfer, you could create a "Cloud Transfer" task to achieve your goal because "Cloud Transfer" support transferring large data in one go.
+- If there are too many files that need to transfer, you could create a "Cloud Transfer" task to achieve Dropbox to Box migration because "Cloud Transfer" support transferring large data in one go.

-- For "Cloud Transfer" feature, it is more suitable for transferring lots of files.
-You can select folders or whole Dropbox as the source while creating the task.
+- For "Cloud Transfer" feature, is more suitable for transferring lots of files.
+You can select folders or the whole Dropbox as the source while creating the task.

 - If there are a lot of files to transfer, you can close the page as long as the task starts because MultCloud can run your task in the background.